Rhetoric & Strategic Communication

 No single definition of can pin-down rhetoric.
 As Aristotle declared, rhetoric has no specific territory or subject matter of its own, since it is found everywhere.
-Since its beginnings, Rhetoric has traversed time like a roller-coaster: from a position as the most essential learning of all the arts, to the most dangerous of human tools, down to what John Locke in 1690 called “the powerful instrument of error and deceit”.
-Yet it rose again to be considered the whole range of communication activities for informing, persuading or pleasing.
+Since its beginnings, Rhetoric's reputation has suffered a troubled traversal of time.
+From its recognition as the most essential learning of all the arts, it fell in status to the most dangerous of human tools, and yet further still to what John Locke in 1690 called “the powerful instrument of error and deceit”.
+Yet rhetoric rose again to be considered the whole range of communication activities for informing, persuading or pleasing.
 Today, rhetoric is again most commonly defined in Aristotle’s terms: “the ability in any situation to discover every possible means of persuasion.”

 According to Aristotle, people are convinced only when they receive a logical message, which touches them emotionally, delivered by a person with credibility.
 Whether we wish to inform, entertain or persuade, the toolbox of rhetoric contains 5 broad tools:

-2. Inventio, the muscle of rhetoric, is the ability to craft a clear and compelling audience-centred message supported with the right audience-centred arguments, which in turn are supported by the right types and quantity of evidence.
-Inventio is the science of craft convincing core content.
+2. Inventio, the muscle of rhetoric, is the science of crafting core content which consists of a clear and compelling message supported by convincing audience-centred arguments, which are each in turn supported by the right types and quantity of evidence.

-3. Dispositio – A persuasive message can and must in fact consist of five specific elements to be effectively persuasive.
+3. Dispositio – A persuasive message can and must consist of five specific elements to be effectively persuasive.
 Dispositio is the science of structuring these elements in your communication to remove message complexity and ensure the crystal clear communication of your content every time.
-A wickedly effective tool for any written or spoken message.
+Dispositio is a wickedly effective tool for powerfully structuring any communication.

 4. Elocutio – Any argument or message without emotion is dead.
-Both decisions and actions originate not from reason but from emotion.
+Both decisions and actions are based on emotion.
 Elocutio is the ability to go beyond communicating ideas logically and clearly.
-It is the power to stimulate emotions, to focus audience attention on or away from things, and to deliver messages which are not memorable, but unforgettable.
-Elocutio is the true source of true power in communication.
+It is the power to stimulate emotion, to inspire, to deliver messages which are unforgettable and which trigger action.
+Elocutio is the true source of power in communication.
 Elocutio is what separates the professionals from the amateurs.
-It’s the greatest reason why the greatest communicators are considered to be great.
+It’s the greatest reason why the greatest communicators are remembered as great.